borenstein-lab/MetaLAFFA/README.md

 `final_output_directory`: Where to write the final, desired output files once the pipeline is finished.

 `tmp_dir`: Where to write the intermediate files that are generated during some steps of the pipeline but are not kept after the step is done running.
 By default this is `/tmp/` (which, if running on a cluster, will use local storage because this will be faster for file reading and writing.
-However, these intermediate files can be very large and if you have limited local storage on individual cluster nodes, you may want to change this to process intermediate files in the metaLAFFA directory by setting it to `./`).
+However, these intermediate files can be very large and if you have limited local storage on individual cluster nodes, you may want to change this to process intermediate files in the MetaLAFFA directory by setting it to `./`).

 ##### config/operation.py

-This submodule defines global settings that metaLAFFA uses during pipeline operation.
+This submodule defines global settings that MetaLAFFA uses during pipeline operation.
 These include whether output files should be compressed, the naming convention for the different types of paired and unpaired FASTQ files, the host database to use for filtering, the target database to use for mapping reads to genes, the file to use for mapping genes to orthologs, the file to use for aggregating orthologs to higher-level functional groupings, and the locations of executables for programs that are used by multiple steps in the pipeline (i.e. Python and Java executables).
 Some parameters that you may want to change include:

-`sample_list`: The location of a list of sample IDs that tell metaLAFFA which samples to annotate.
-By default, metaLAFFA will annotate all samples it finds in the initial data directory whose file names match the expected pattern (e.g. <sample_id>.R1.fastq.gz for a forward read FASTQ).
-Providing a list of samples will limit metaLAFFA to only annotate those samples.
+`sample_list`: The location of a list of sample IDs that tell MetaLAFFA which samples to annotate.
+By default, MetaLAFFA will annotate all samples it finds in the initial data directory whose file names match the expected pattern (e.g. <sample_id>.R1.fastq.gz for a forward read FASTQ).
+Providing a list of samples will limit MetaLAFFA to only annotate those samples.
 This may be useful if you want to prioritize the annotation of specific samples and annotate them first or just annotate samples in batches generally.

-`fastq_types`: The mapping between the types of FASTQs (i.e. forward paired-reads, reverse paired-reads, and singleton reads) and the expected file name pattern. metaLAFFA will look for samples in the initial data directory that follow the pattern `<sample_id>.<type_id>.fastq.gz`, and you can use this configuration setting to alter the `type_id` that metaLAFFA will accept.
+`fastq_types`: The mapping between the types of FASTQs (i.e. forward paired-reads, reverse paired-reads, and singleton reads) and the expected file name pattern.
+MetaLAFFA will look for samples in the initial data directory that follow the pattern `<sample_id>.<type_id>.fastq.gz`, and you can use this configuration setting to alter the `type_id` that MetaLAFFA will accept.

 `host_database`: The name of the database to use for host filtering.
-By default, metaLAFFA uses the hs37 human reference genome for removing human reads from metagenomic samples, but you may want to use a different host reference for filtering depending on your project.
+By default, MetaLAFFA uses the hs37 human reference genome for removing human reads from metagenomic samples, but you may want to use a different host reference for filtering depending on your project.
 This name should be the part that comes before the `.n*` suffix for the BLAST database (i.e. one of the default host reference database files is `hs37.nsq`). *Note*: BMTagger also requires a bitmask and an index, generated by `bmtools` and `srprism` respectively, that are associated with the host reference database.
 If you do change the host reference database, you will also need to generate `bitmasks/<your_database_name>.bitmask` and `indices/<your_database_name>.srprism.*` as described by [the HMP instructions for BMTagger](https://www.hmpdacc.org/hmp/doc/HumanSequenceRemoval_SOP.pdf).

 `target_database`: The name of the database to use for mapping reads to genes with functional annotations.
-By default, metaLAFFA is configured to use the UniRef90 database, but you may want to use a different target database.
-See below for detailed instructions on all steps required to configure metaLAFFA to use a custom target database.
+By default, MetaLAFFA is configured to use the UniRef90 database, but you may want to use a different target database.
+See below for detailed instructions on all steps required to configure MetaLAFFA to use a custom target database.

 ##### config/cluster.py

-This submodule defines the default resource requests and settings for cluster jobs when running metaLAFFA on a cluster.
+This submodule defines the default resource requests and settings for cluster jobs when running MetaLAFFA on a cluster.
 These include memory, maximum running time, number of cores, and whether cluster resources should be reserved until a job is able to run.
 You can configure these settings to better fit your cluster by modifying the `default_cluster_params` dictionary.

 ##### config/steps/\*.py